paulkernfeld/contiguous-data-in-rust/README.md

 # A Guide to Slice Data in Rust

-This is an opinionated guide that explains commonly-used crates for storing slice data in Rust. (contiguous data?).
+This is an opinionated guide that explains commonly-used crates and techniques for storing "slice data" in Rust.
+When I say slice data, I really mean contiguous data.
 Following the form of [a guide to global data in Rust](https://github.com/paulkernfeld/global-data-in-rust).

-A cool thing about Rust is that it's possible to write many different data structures that can store [slice data](https://doc.rust-lang.org/book/ch04-03-slices.html). (primitive type [slice](https://doc.rust-lang.org/std/primitive.slice.html))
+In Rust a "slice" is technically "a dynamically-sized view into a contiguous sequence" (primitive type [slice](https://doc.rust-lang.org/std/primitive.slice.html)).
+A cool thing about Rust is that it's possible to write your different data structures that can store [slice data](https://doc.rust-lang.org/book/ch04-03-slices.html).
-(`&[_]`).

 # TODO

+- `Box<[T]>`
-- Investigate splitting further
+- Investigate splitting further:
+  - Vec copies, and why
+  - &[T] splitting, &mut [T], and T splitting
-- Dive deeper into what `bytes` provides
+- Dive deeper into what `bytes` provides: splitting and reference counting, Buf, BufMut

 # Tradeoffs